ScottSWu/wosu/README.md

 wosu
 ====

+TODO Clean up and update with new goals.

 Web osu! library

 This is a library based off of jQuery, three.js and lzma.js for reading and displaying osu! related files.